 What a roadmap is NOT:

 - a Gantt chart.
-With a Gantt you could plan “for July 15th”.
-With a roadmap you plan “for October” or “for the 3rd quarter”.
+With the bar chart, you could plan “for July 15th”.
+With a roadmap, you plan “for October” or “for the 3rd quarter”.
 The Gantt charts are much more fine-grained than the roadmaps.
+Yet, we must say, some BigPicture users actually use our Gantt chart as a roadmap.
+Starting BigPicture 8 you can even rename the Gantt chart module, to whatever you want.

 - a backlog.
 While a roadmap sets a general direction, the backlog is a set of detailed issues.
 But a roadmap should work together with the backlog.